htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 ### Summary

 Through the use of static analysis tools, it is possible to identify many security issues quickly and in large and complex code base.
-But doing this efficiently is laborious, as the complexity of using the tool can be high, there can also be many false positives and if that happens, the user experience will be bad and probably the use of a SAST in your development cycle will be discarded.
+But doing this efficiently is hard, as the complexity of using the tool can be high, there can also be many false positives and if that happens, the user experience will be bad and probably the use of a SAST in your development cycle will be discarded.
 In this publication we have a case study that proposes to solve these open points for applications that use the Perl language.

 ---